mlcommons/croissant/docs/howto/readme.md

 ## General

-* Working with data: How to work with different data formats, extract information, apply transformations, parse and format data (WIP).
+* [Working with data](data-munging.md): How to work with different data formats, extract information, apply transformations, parse and format data.
-* Joining/Flattening: How to join, flatten, denormalize data across structured and unstructured sources (WIP).
+* [Joining/Flattening](data-joining.md): How to join, flatten, denormalize data across structured and unstructured sources.
-* Semantic types: How to use existing semantic types, or define new ones (WIP).
+* [Semantic types](semantic-types.md): How to use existing semantic types, or define new ones.
+* [CKAN integration](ckan.md): How to serve Croissant metadata from a CKAN instance.

 ## ML semantics